 Property Name Anticipated Number of New Vouchers to be Project-based Description of Project John Gabriel House 8 Senior housing project in Redmond being developed by Providence Health & Services.
 Southwood Square 104 KCHA-owned property in Kent that will "opt out" of a multi-family Section 8 contract and convert to project-based assistance.
 Ronald Commons 8 Project for homeless families being developed in Shoreline by Compass Housing Alliance.
 King County Combined Funders NOFA 16 KCHA, in coordination with other local funders, has made available up to 16 subsidies through a combined Notice of Funding Availability (NOFA) intended to serve homeless individuals and families.
 These Project-based Housing Choice Vouchers are available for existing housing or new construction projects in King County.

-Anticipated Total New Vouchers to be Project-based Project-based be Project-based be Project-based Namber of Project-based Project-based Fiscal Year
+Anticipated Total New Vouchers to be Project-based Project-based be Project-based be Project-based New Vouchers Committed at the End of the Fiscal Year2